grierson/grierson/productivity/learning.md

 # (WIP) How to learn

-Some basic techniques on how to learn more effectively
+All about `focus`, `getting into the zone` or a `flow state` where you know what you are doing and has your full attention.

-## Focus
+## Aim

-- Get into the zone / Flow state
-  - Fully focused on the task
-  - Preemptively remove distractions (Phones)
+Get invested so you want to work.

+- Be Invested / Passion / Have a purpose / Vision / North Star

+  - Know Why you are learning <X>
+  - Set a vision of what you want to be?
+  - What word encompasses that vision?

 - Enjoy the process

   - What would this look like if it were fun?
+  - Change environment
-  - Change environment, Turn it into a challenge
+  - Turn task it into a challenge
   - Do more of what matters to me
-  - Lot's of your work will bad but you learn from your mistakes so just enjoy
+  - Lot's of your work will bad but you learn from your mistakes so just enjoy it
-- Be Invested

-  - Set goals and view progress
-  - Get feedback on your work
-  - Know Why you are learning

 - References
   - Flow [^FLOW]